ogupte/trope/README.md

     }
 });
 ```
-arguments are passed into the `create` function or the `new` constructor like a normal JS constructor.
+Arguments are passed into the `create` function or the `new` constructor.
 ```javascript
 var pumbaa = Animal.create('Pumbaa'); // or `new Animal('Pumbaa')`
 ```
-you can even leave off the prototype
+You can even leave off the prototype if you wanted.
 ```javascript
 var Animal = Trope(function (name) {
     this.name = name;